 From Bank to Bush

 The timing was… interesting.
-I stepped into that pause a month before COVID hit.
+A month after stepping away COVID hit.
 Then came lockdowns, a world on edge, bushfires after years of drought — and then floods.
-Everything seemed to arrive at once, externally and internally.
+Everything arrived at once, externally and internally.

 Out here there's a lot of space, not much distraction, and no familiar rhythm to hide behind.